Seofale/stripe_test_project/README.md

 Create your items and orders and discounts in admin panel django.

 http://0.0.0.0:8000/items/item/<item_id>/ returns rendered html with form to redirect for stripe buy form.

+http://0.0.0.0:8000/items/order/<order_id>/ returns rendered html with form to redirect for stripe buy form with all items in your order.